simeonpashley/simeonpashley.github.io/_posts/2010-06-03-quote-gift-is-to-giver-and-comes-back.md

 There is real satisfaction to be had in giving someone a gift and making a difference in their day and you ask nothing in return.
 Do you give little metaphorical gifts in your work or your games?
-Little bonus items people aren’t expecting?
+Little bonus items people aren't expecting?